 Which competitions should I enter?

 You won’t know how fast you are compared with swimmers from other clubs until you compete against them.
 If you will be at least 9yrs old on the last day of a level 3 or 4 event, then you will generally be eligible to enter.
 Whilst submitted entry times are required, these do not have to be ones recorded at another competition, and can simply be your PB from a club gala or even a time trial.
-It is important that submitted times are as accurate or, if they have to be estimated, as realistic as possible, so if you don’t know a time ask the your coach.
+It is important that submitted times are as accurate or, if they have to be estimated, as realistic as possible.
+If you don’t know a time ask the your coach.
 In most cases your time will have been recorded.
-If you haven’t made the Microleague team, you may well still be good enough to enter Open Galas, especially in your best events.
+If you haven’t made the Diddy League team, you may well still be good enough to enter open galas, especially in your best events.
 Again, ask the coach.